wwwthomas/spk/readme.md

-add more obfuscation to make kecthup harder to find frontend and password manager scan ports and firewal issues in real-time
+add more obfuscation to make kecthup harder to find frontend and password manager scan ports and firewal issues in real-time restricted decrypt logic to certain apps and IPs automated secure transport of encrypted key to server